See where we install traffic signals around the city.

 • 8 Avenue between Highway 99 and Highway 15

 The traffic signals, roundabouts, message boards and other devices along these highways are managed by the MOTI.
-Any requests related to these highways are addressed by Ministry staff.
+Any requests related to these highways are addressed by ministry staff.

 TransLink owns and operates the full extent of Golden Ears Way within Surrey.
 Requests related to this segment of road are addressed by TransLink staff.